ko-yelie/gulp-rollup-each/README.md

 #### `inputOptions`

 The 1st argument is the same object as [`inputOptions`](https://rollupjs.org/#inputoptions).<br>
 However, the `input` option is the file specified in `gulp.src()`, so it can not be specified as gulp-rollup-each option.
+If you use the `cache` option, pass in a `boolean` of `true` instead of an empty variable.

 #### `outputOptions`